cdown/srt/README.rst

 - `100% test coverage`_ (including branches)
 - `Well documented API`_, at both a high and low level
 - `~30% faster than pysrt on typical workloads`_
-- Native support for Python 2 and 3
 - Full support for `PyPy`_
 - No dependencies outside of the standard library
 - Tolerant of many common errors found in real-world SRT files